Development of the Business & Conflict Barometer

 Improve the evidence base for mediated private sector development

 Do collaborative actions or initiatives distinguish less conflict-prone private sector development from that which is more so?
 Management scholarship posits that conflict risks in the context of a company’s operations—even in a conflict-affected area—are largely not endogenous, but rather determined by the company’s own actions and initiatives.
-Explanatory variables largely under the control of a private sector may include, for example, the degree to which companies include marginalised groups (including women) in project planning and risk assessment; the degree of its community imbeddedness; the degree to which companies relinquish claims to decision-making rights in favour of more consensus-based decision making approaches; the inter-group structure of a firm’s stakeholder network; and support for forums intended to improve inter-group relations.
+Explanatory variables largely under the control of a private sector may include, for example, the degree to which companies include marginalised groups (including women) in project planning and risk assessment, the degree to which companies relinquish claims to decision-making rights in favour of more consensus-based decision making approaches, the inter-group structure of a firm’s stakeholder network; and support for forums intended to improve inter-group relations.
 Comparative analyses can uncover which company strategies, and which policy initiatives intended to inform company behaviour, have greatest explanatory power for conflict risk mitigation related to private sector development.

-Further information on the work of the Business & Conflict Research Initiative is available to interested candidates from Professor Brian Ganson, Head of the Africa Centre for Dispute Settlement at the University of Stellenbosch Business School.
+Further information on the Business & Conflict Barometer the research of the Business & Conflict Research Initiative is available to interested candidates from Prof. Brian Ganson, Head of the Africa Centre for Dispute Settlement at the University of Stellenbosch Business School.